New ‘Lord of the Rings’ film coming in 2026 - KESQ

 (CNN) — The Oscar-winning team behind the nearly $6 billion blockbuster “Lord of the Rings” and “The Hobbit” trilogies is reuniting to produce two new films.

-“Yesssss, Precious,” Serkis, who has voiced the “LOTR” character Gollum,” said in a statement.
+“Yesssss, Precious,” Serkis, who voiced the “LOTR” character Gollum, said in a statement.
 “The time has come once more to venture into the unknown with my dear friends, the extraordinary and incomparable guardians of Middle Earth Peter, Fran and Philippa.”

 “It is an honour and a privilege to travel back to Middle-earth with our good friend and collaborator, Andy Serkis, who has unfinished business with that Stinker – Gollum!”
 Jackson, Walsh and Boyens said in a joint statement.
 “As life long fans of Professor Tolkien’s vast mythology, we are proud to be working with Mike De Luca, Pam Abdy and the entire team at Warner Bros. on another epic adventure!”